Do you have questions about which causes to prioritize or how fundamental values should influence your actions?

 Lukas is responsible for EAF’s strategic focus.
 Working at the Foundational Research Institute (FRI), he developed important considerations from the perspective of suffering-focused ethics.
 He is currently researching how to mitigate risks from emerging technologies.

-Stefan Torges manages Raising for Effective Giving, a project by the Effective Altruism Foundation.
-He also gives talks and workshops on effective altruism.
+Stefan Torges manages Raising for Effective Giving as part of the Philanthropy team.
 Previously, Stefan studied philosophy, neuroscience and cognition at the University of Magdeburg.

-Daniel coordinates the Operations department.
-Previously he acquired experience in civil engineering and development cooperation and studied economics and philosophy.
+Daniel supports our Philanthropy division as an Economist.
+Previously he acquired experience in development cooperation and studied economics.

 Executive Director | Wild Animal Suffering Research